How to Create a Proper Topical Map For Your Website?

 These numbers show how users engage with your content and if it is valuable to them.

-Doing a complete SEO audit can give you helpful information about how your website is doing.
+Doing a complete technical SEO audit can give you helpful information about how your website is doing.

 It can also show you where to improve your topic map.